AgateTravel WeLiveToServe

 1. Check the local weather forecast before coming here, and adjust your itinerary accordingly.

-2. For your trip to Wakayama in September 2026, choose a hotel with various hot springs or indoor entertainment facilities, so you can kill the time when encountering a typhoon during your stay.
+2. For your trip to Wakayama in September 2026, choose a hotel with hot springs or indoor entertainment facilities, so you can kill the time when encountering a typhoon during your stay.

 Perhaps Last Chance for Water Activities